-Variance: A modification or variation of the strict provisions of this zoning ordinance, as applied to a specific piece of property, in order to provide relief for a property owner because of undue hardship or particular difficulty imposed upon him by this ordinance.
+Variance: A modification or variation of the strict provisions of this zoning ordinance, as applied to a specific piece of property, in order to provide relief for a property owner because practical difficulties imposed upon him by this ordinance.
 A variance shall normally be limited to height, bulk, density and yard requirements.
 A modification in the allowable uses within a district shall not be considered a variance.